tikalk/full-Stack-12-factors/articles/11-Factor-11.md

 Choosing the right pattern is just the start.
 Implementing it effectively requires following best practices:

 1. **Understand requirements first:** Before settling on a solution, fully understand your application's data needs, real-time demands, performance targets, and client diversity.
-Don’t choose a pattern just because it's trendy.
+Don't choose a pattern just because it's trendy.
 2. **Design for evolution:** APIs should allow for future changes.
 Use versioning (for REST), extensible schemas (for GraphQL and gRPC), and clear deprecation strategies.
 3. **Prioritize security:** No matter the protocol, implement strong authentication and authorization (as discussed in Factor 6).
 Use encryption (HTTPS for REST/GraphQL, TLS for gRPC/WebSockets).
 4. **Implement strong error handling:** Provide clear, consistent error messages to help developers identify issues and understand how to resolve them.
 Use standard HTTP status codes for REST and structured error responses for GraphQL/gRPC.